Hello and welcome to my site.

 Let’s start with a brick & mortar type of business first.

 This will be a good example to visualize the marketing funnel so it will help to understand it in the online world as well.

 Imagine a guy walks into the store because of some reason (that could be anything from the smell coming out from the store, through an interesting offer he sees in the window, to a nice lady behind the desk)

-He comes closer to this interesting item and a store manager approaches him with a question, so they start to talk.
+He comes closer because of this interesting reason and a store manager approaches him with a question, so they start to talk.

-They talk about the item in more detail and eventually, the guy goes to the cashier to check out and to make the purchase (probably with this nice lady).
+They talk about the specific item more in detail and eventually, this visitor goes to the cashier to check out and to make the purchase (probably with this nice lady).

-The business owner started to realize that they can increase the conversion by improving some of those steps above.
+The business owner starts to realize that they can increase the conversion by improving some of those steps above.

 A Funnel in Online World

 In principle, it is the same in the online world as well.